mridarora/CS1XA3/README.md

 # CS 1XA3 Project03 - aroram15

 ## Usage
-   Install conda with
+   1.Install conda with
       the environment.yml file provided in Project03 foler, where manage.py is present.
-   Login with testuser and password
+   2.Login with testuser and password

 ## Custom Javascript Code